-Pesticides are widely used in food production and to control and manage various pests.
+Pesticides are widely used in food production and to control and manage various unwanted species.
 The detection, quantification, and confirmation of pesticide residue in food at trace levels requires sensitive, selective and robust analytical instrumentation.
+With ever increasing pressure to analyze contaminants at very low levels in a greater number of sample and with shorter turnaround times, laboratories seek continuous improvements in analytical instrumentation in order to maximize productivity and reduce downtime.

-With ever increasing pressure to analyze contaminants at very low levels in greater number of samples and with shorter turnaround times, laboratories seek continuous improvements in analytical instrumentation to increase productivity and minimize downtime.
+This study describes an optimized sample extraction and the analysis of multi-residue pesticides in baby food using femtogram-level sensitivity on a Thermo ScientificTM GC-MS/MS system.
+Sensitive detection and quantification of pesticides in baby foods is of particular importance as infants are more vulnerable to adverse health effects from these chemicals than adults.

-This study describes optimized sample extraction and analysis for multi-residue pesticides analysis in baby food using superior sensitivity on a Thermo ScientificTM GC-MS/MS system.
-Accurate and sensitive detection, quantification, and identification of pesticides in baby foods is of particular importance as babies are more vulnerable to adverse health effects from these chemicals.
-In this work, various commercially available fruit and vegetables based baby-food samples were subjected to an optimized QuEChERS (quick, easy, cheap, effective, rugged, and safe) extraction method to isolate the pesticide residue using acetonitrile as the final extraction solvent.
+In this work, commercially available fruit and vegetable based baby-food samples were subjected to an optimized Quick, Easy, Cheap, Effective, Rugged, and Safe (QuEChERS) extraction method to isolate the pesticide residues using acetonitrile as the final extraction solvent.
 Direct analysis of extracts in acetonitrile is desired to avoid the need for solvent exchange to a more GC amenable solvent.
-The QuEChERS extracts were then analyzed for pesticide residue content using a fast targeted timed-SRM method for >200 pesticides including priority pesticides.
-The performance of the method was assessed and various analytical parameters investigated.
+The QuEChERS extracts were then analyzed for pesticide residue content using a fast, targeted, timed-SRM method for >200 pesticides (inclusive of priority pesticides).
+The performance of the method focused on assessing various quantitative parameters for analysis of over 200 pesticides.
+The results show outstanding limit of detection (LOD) (as low as $0.005~\mu g/Kg$), robustness (over 900 matrix injections with no maintenance) and linear responses over up to 5 orders of magnitude ($0.025-250~\mu g/kg$) for the compounds investigated.
 The data presented in this study demonstrates unprecedented method performance from sample preparation to sensitive and robust GC-MS/MS analysis in addition to automated data processing and reporting capabilities.